Amin El Gamal portrays one of the main villains in Prison Break: Sequel, the rebooted Fox drama starring Wentworth Miller.

-El Gamal has been an actor for five years — and he’s working.
-His résumé includes parts in The Newsroom, Shameless, Transparent, and The Librarians.
-However, he noted how “really tricky” the parts in Hollywood available to LGBT people of color can be.
+El Gamal has been an actor for five years -- and he's working.
+His resume includes parts in The Newsroom, Shameless, Transparent, and The Librarians.
+However, he noted how "really tricky" the parts in Hollywood available to LGBT people of color can be.

 "I don't think I found the role that's going to be one of my defining roles yet.
 I think I'm still looking for that.
 And it is a difficult task," he said, adding, "To be completely frank, I think I'm going to have to start writing them.
 I'm not sure that they're just going to appear."